Nico-Sch/RL-Chatbot/README.md

 Using the constants in Config.py the dialogue and learning can be modified.
 Especially:
--Training the chatbot: Set IN_TRAINING = True while REAL_USER and PRINTING are False -Dialogue between user simulator and bot: Set PRINTING = True while REAL_USER and IN_TRAINING are False -Dialogue with real user and a UI: Set REAL_USER = True while PRINTING and IN_TRAINING are False
+* Training the chatbot: Set IN_TRAINING = True while REAL_USER and PRINTING are False
+* Dialogue between user simulator and bot: Set PRINTING = True while REAL_USER and IN_TRAINING are False
+* Dialogue with real user and a UI: Set REAL_USER = True while PRINTING and IN_TRAINING are False